Knowledge-Innovation-Centre/kic-assets/README.md

 # kic-assets
-A repository for static files.
+A repository for static files used by KIC apps.